Chnapy/timeflies/docs/gameplay/game-content/character-vemo.md

 ### Treacherous blow

-This spell attacks its target, removing life points.
+This spell attacks its target, removing health points.
 If target is from the back (from launcher point of view), then damages are considerably increased.
 Also change target orientation towards launcher.

 | Attribute | Value |
 | --- | --- |